SMTP2GO : mail envoyé avec la classe phpmailer mais rien dans ma boîte de réception

 Publié le 10/04/2020 @ 10:21:02,Par max

-Ces mails sont envoyé avec l'adresse no-reply@example.com ?
+Ces mails sont envoyés avec l'adresse no-reply@example.com ?
 Ils doivent être dans les spams ou bloqués avant même d'arriver dans ta boite mail.

 Répondre